python/mypy/docs/source/command_line.rst

     stubs at the end of the run, but only if any missing modules were detected.

-    It is not recommended to use this option in `CI/CD
-    <https://en.wikipedia.org/wiki/CI/CD>`_, as it will make your
-    dependencies less reproducible.
+    It is not recommended to use this option in Continuous Integration / Continuous Delivery (CI/CD), as it will make your dependencies less reproducible.
 Instead, you should require and install type dependencies like you would any other (test) dependency, such as by using a dependency section in your `pyproject.toml